solresol/wordnetify-tinystories/README.md

 `./make_wordnet_database.py --database TinyStories.sqlite`

-This currently doesn't quite do what it is supposed to do.
-It doesn't yet create nodes for pronouns or punctuation, or other unknowns.

-- punctuation should have "sentence breakers" and "phrase separators" and then each item of punctuation

-- pronouns... not sure if we put nominative and accusative as separate dividers?

-- proper nouns and other parts of speech... maybe the path is a hash of the word?
+- proper nouns and other parts of speech... at the moment, the path is a hash of the word.
-  Perhaps a soundex of the word, and then the hash?
+  Perhaps a soundex of the word would be better, and then the hash?

 # Next steps